woleet/woleet.id-server/README.md

 ## Administrator account

 When run for the first time, Woleet.ID Server creates an administrator account with login `admin` and password `pass`.
 > WARNING: don't forget to change the password of the `admin` user!
-You can do this using the web app.
+You can do this using the client web app.

 ## Encryption secret